victorliu-sq/PaperWriting/FlashSMP.md

 In order to overcome these challenges, we present FlashSMP,an innovative algorithm that:

-1.Incorporates a preprocessing step to eliminate data dependencies, enabling efficient memory access patterns.
+1.By closely analyzing the GS algorithm, we have uncovered that there exists a one-to-one correspondence between the woman index and the rank of man in the preference list of women.
+Thus we Incorporates a preprocessing step to eliminate data dependencies, enabling efficient memory access patterns.